 Saying ‘YES’ and saying ‘NO’ sounds so simple.
 And in reality, is an infinitely complex art of self-exploration and self-expression.
-I would highly recommend the work of Betty Martin on the Wheel of Consent to anyone interested in exploring this further.
+I would highly recommend the work of Betty Martin on the Wheel of Consent to anyone interested in exploring this further (video below).

 How to find a Qualified Tantric Therapist

 If you feel like receiving tantric healing might be of benefit to you, please go to our tantric massage directory.
 All therapists listed are screened for qualifications to make sure you get the best experience.
-You can also read our article on how to find the right tantric massage therapist for you.
+You can also read our guide on how to find the right tantric massage therapist for you.